-- 4.1 The term of this Contract shall be three (3) years commencing after execution by County's Board of Supervisors, unless sooner terminated or extended, in whole or in part, as provided in this Contract. - 4.2 The County shall have the sole option to extend this Contract term for up to two (2) additional, one (1) year periods through December 31, 2024 for a maximum total Contract term of five (5) years.
-Each such extension option may be exercised at the sole discretion of the Director or his/her designee, by Amendment or written notice to the Contractor, as authorized by the County's Board of Supervisors.
-Optional years are contingent upon California Department of Social Services (CDSS) approval.
+- 4.1 The term of this Contract shall be three (3) years commencing after the date of execution by the Director of DCFS, unless sooner terminated or extended, in whole or in part, as provided in this Contract. - 4.2 The COUNTY shall have the sole option to extend this Contract term for up to two additional one-year periods for a maximum total Contract term of five (5) years.
+Each such option and extension shall be exercised at the sole discretion of the Director of DCFS by Amendment or written notice to the CONTRACTOR, provided that approval from COUNTY Counsel is obtained prior to executing such amendment.

-The County maintains databases that track/monitor Contractor performance history.
-Information entered into such databases may be used for a variety of purposes, including determining whether the County will exercise a contract term extension option.
+The COUNTY maintains databases that track/monitor CONTRACTOR performance history.
+Information entered into such databases may be used for a variety of purposes, including determining whether the COUNTY will exercise a contract term extension option.

-- 4.3 The Contractor shall notify Department of Children and Family Services (DCFS) when this Contract is within six (6) months of the expiration of the term as provided for hereinabove.
-Upon occurrence of this event, the Contractor shall send written notification to DCFS at the address herein provided in Exhibit E County's Administration. - 4.4 The term of this Contract may also be extended by the Director of DCFS by written notice to the Contractor sixty (60) days prior to the expiration of the contract term, for a period not to exceed six (6) months beyond stated expiration date on a month-to-month basis, if such additional time is necessary to complete the negotiation or solicitation of a new Contract and the Board of Supervisors.
+- 4.3 COUNTY will issue a written start work notice to CONTRACTOR indicating when services under this Contract can begin.
+CONTRACTOR shall not begin any services under this Contract without such written start work notice from the COUNTY.
+COUNTY has the right to issue a written stop work order whenever the COUNTY deems that it is in its best interest to do so, and CONTRACTOR shall stop work immediately upon receipt of such written stop work notice. - 4.4 The CONTRACTOR shall notify DCFS when this Contract is within six (6) months of the expiration of the term as provided for hereinabove.
+Upon occurrence of this event, CONTRACTOR shall send written notification to the COUNTY Program Manager. - 4.5 The term of this Contract may also be extended by the Director of DCFS by written notice to the CONTRACTOR 60 days prior to the expiration of the contract term, for a period not to exceed six (6) months beyond stated expiration date on a month-to-month basis, if such additional time is necessary to complete the negotiation or solicitation of a new Contract.